 Thousands of Ecuadorian students have graduated from UNIR’s virtual classrooms and have been able to access more than 130 official qualifications recognised by SENESCYT, under a European quality, innovative and practical teaching model that seeks continuous improvement focused on employability and excellence.

 Similarly, UNIR’s commitment extends to promoting social and cultural development projects in the country.
 An example of this are the scholarships for indigenous peoples ‘Mishay Ñan.
-The path of triumph’; or some projects launched jointly with the Parentes Foundation, such as the support programme for pregnant women and children suffering from malnutrition, and the recent delivery of “Perkins” Braille typewriters to the Leonardo Ponce Pozo School in Quito.
+The path of triumph’; or some projects launched jointly with Parentes Foundation, such as the support programme for pregnant women and children suffering from malnutrition, and the recent delivery of “Perkins” Braille typewriters to the Leonardo Ponce Pozo School in Quito.

 Catalina Tello, Executive Director of the National Institute of Cultural Heritage (INPC).